FREQUENTLY ASKED QUESTIONS

 Q: Why do some cemeteries require a concrete container for the casket?

-A: Many cemeteries require a concrete outer interment receptacle called a grave liner, lawn crypt or vault for the grave.
+A: Many cemeteries require a concrete outer interment receptacle called a grave liner, lawn crypt, or vault for the grave.
 They require this so the grave will not sink and will remain stable over time.
-If this is a problem because of religious reasons, it is possible to find a cemetery which will not require an outer interment receptacle.
+If this is a problem because of religious reasons, it is possible to find a cemetery that will not require an outer interment receptacle.

 Q: Does Social Security help pay for a funeral?